ItafHamrouni/Credit-Bank-Loan/README.md

 # Credit-Bank-Loan

 *** ***ML-Model-Flask-Deployment*** ***
-This is a Data Science project to elaborate Machine Learning Models are deployed on production using Flask API.
+This is a Data Science project to elaborate Machine Learning Models and to deploy the right model on production using Flask API.
 (developed by : Python, Flask(on PyCharm))

 ## Project Structure